radalin/todoist/readme.md

 * Make the api key security work
 * Make a new nginx server for frontend?
 * Docker multi-stage for production docker files
+* Setup a fixture and write some tests

 # Installation